willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR11/README.md

 NOTE: Visual Studio Code's TypeScript support can operate in two different modes:

-1) FileScope: Does not associate different files with one another (unless explicitely referenced).
+1) FileScope: Does not associate different files with one another (unless explicitly referenced).

 2) Explicit Project: Uses ```tsconfig.json``` to associate the files with one another as one project.
 RECOMMENDED